 We’ll help you get to know this nut.
-The American Pecan Council is your go-to resource for all you need to know about American Pecans.
+The American Pecan Council is your go-to resource for all you need to know about American Pecans™.

 Who is the American Pecan Council?

-The American Pecan Council (APC) is a newly formed organization of U.S. pecan growers and handlers (processors) who are working together to build demand for the American Pecan.
-Created as a result of the recently approved Federal Marketing Order for pecans, the APC is helping to tell the unique story of America’s only native nut.
+The American Pecan Council (APC) is a newly formed organization of U.S. pecan growers and handlers (processors) who are working together to build demand for American Pecans.
+Created as a result of the recently approved Federal Marketing Order for pecans, the APC is helping to tell the unique story of America’s native nut.
 The APC is based in Fort Worth, Texas, and funders include pecan handlers in the 15 pecan-producing states of the United States: Alabama, Arkansas, Arizona, California, Florida, Georgia, Kansas, Louisiana, Missouri, Mississippi, North Carolina, New Mexico, Oklahoma, South Carolina, and Texas.